pmean/build-website/text/05/CollectionStudies.md

 - Randomization
 output: html_document
 ---
-I\'m updating some of my training classes to use examples from open source journals, because it is easier for me to include content of these articles directly in the web pages.
+I'm updating some of my training classes to use examples from open source journals, because it is easier for me to include content of these articles directly in the web pages.
 An example of this is [practice exercises](../training/exercises/exercises32.htm) for my training class [Statistical Evidence: Apples or Oranges?](../training/hand32.asp)

 But the previous practice exercise, which used a wider range of journals had some cute articles in the mix.
-I\'ll especially miss the article on episiotomy.
+I'll especially miss the article on episiotomy.

 You should bring a research paper with you to the class for use in the